-Signing up for a broadband package is usually simple, but in the process you are agreeing to a legally binding contract and there's a good chance many of us will not read the pages of small print explaining the intricacies of the arrangement.
+Signing up for a broadband package is simple, but in the process you are agreeing to a legally binding contract and there's a good chance many of us will not read the pages of small print explaining the intricacies of the arrangement.

-If everything runs smoothly this may never be an issue but what happens if it goes wrong?
+If everything runs smoothly this may never be an issue.
+But what happens if it goes wrong?

 Falling foul of your broadband contract can be stressful and cost time and money.
-So in the interests of saving you some hassle, we’re going to look at some common scenarios involving broadband contracts, and how to deal with them.
+So in the interests of saving you some hassle, we’re going to look at common scenarios involving broadband contracts, and how to deal with them.

 Broadband usage limits and extra charges

 Running into a usage limit on home broadband is becoming rarer now that many packages are truly unlimited.
-But some do still have data caps, particularly very cheap deals, or you might be using an older package where data limits apply.
+But some do still have data caps, particularly very cheap deals.
+Or you might be using an older package where data limits apply.

 Exceeding the data limit on a broadband package may result in additional fees on the next bill or service restrictions which slow the connection.
 As we’ve previously reported some capped broadband services could be very expensive for average users and it’s not always easy to find details of the policies.